-The project site is located within the Mead Valley Area Plan of the MSHCP but are not located within any Criteria Cells or MSHCP Conservation Areas (refer to Exhibit 7, MSHCP Criteria Area, in Attachment A).
-Additionally, the project site is only located within the designated survey area for burrowing owl as depicted in Figures 6-4 within Section 6.3.2 of the MSHCP.
+The project site is located in the Southwest Area Plan of the MSHCP but is not located within any Criteria Cells or designated conservation areas (Exhibit 8, MSHCP Conservation Areas).
+Additionally, the project site is located within the MSHCP designated survey area for burrowing owl.

-- Amphibian Not in an amphibian survey area Burrowing Owls Burrowing Owl Survey Area Criteria Area Species Not in a criteria area species survey area Mammals Not in a mammal survey area Narrow Endemic Plants Not in a narrow endemic plant survey area - Since the City is a permittee under the MSHCP and, while the project is not specifically identified as a Covered Activity under Section 7.1 of the MSHCP, public and private development that are outside of Criteria Areas and Public/Quasi-Public (PQP) Lands are permitted under the MSHCP, subject to consistency with MSHCP policies that apply to area outside of Criteria Areas.
-As such, to achieve coverage, the project must be consistent with the following policies of the MSHCP: - The policies for the protection of species associated with Riparian/Riverine areas and vernal pools as set forth in Section 6.1.2 of the MSHCP; - The policies for the protection of Narrow Endemic Plant Species as set forth in Section 6.1.3 of the MSHCP; - The requirements for conducting additional surveys as set forth in Section 6.3.2 of the MSHCP; - Guidelines pertaining to the Urban/Wildlands Interface intended to address indirect effects associated with locating Development in proximity to the MSHCP Conservation Area as detailed in Section 6.1.4 of the MSHCP.
+Since the City of Murrieta and Riverside County are permittees under the MSHCP and, while the project is not specifically identified as a Covered Activity under Section 7.1, Covered Activities Outside Criteria Area and PQP Lands, of the MSHCP, public and private development that are outside of Criteria Areas and Public/Quasi-Public (PQP) Lands are permitted under the MSHCP, subject to consistency with MSHCP policies that apply to area outside of Criteria Areas.
+As such, to achieve coverage, the project must be consistent with the following policies of the MSHCP:

-Riparian/Riverine Areas and Vernal Pools

-The MSHCP requires that an assessment be completed if impacts to riparian/riverine areas and vernal pools could occur from construction of the proposed project.
-According to the MSHCP, the documentation for the assessment shall include mapping and a description of the functions and values of the mapped areas with respect to the species listed in Section 6.1.2 of the MSHCP, Protection of Species Associated with Riparian/Riverine Areas and Vernal Pools.
+- The policies for the protection of species associated with Riparian/Riverine areas and vernal pools as set forth in Section 6.1.2 of the MSHCP; - The policies for the protection of Narrow Endemic Plant Species as set forth in Section 6.1.3; - The Urban/Wildlands Interface Guidelines as set forth in Section 6.1.4; and - The requirements for conducting additional surveys as set forth in Section 6.3.2